modmuss50/JGSI/README.md

 }
 ```

-The auth token is currently ignored, this will be implemented in the api soon.
+The auth token can be validated by using `validateAuth`

 ## Using with gradle